Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Clifford and Clifford algorithms

 \subsection{Removing the costly sum: algorithm CC-B}

-The first improvement of CC-A suggested by Clifford and Clifford~\cite{Cliffords2018}, which we refer to as CC-B, is to remove the costly sum over $\binom{n}{k}$ terms corresponding to sets $C$ by randomly preselecting one of them, and only using the inputs (columns) in the chosen $C$.
-To do this, choose a uniformly permutation $\alpha \in \Sg_n$ and use it to permute the input photons, i.e. permute the columns of $\U$.
-Remark that one needs to generate a new permutation for each new generated sample.
-As shown in~\cite{Cliffords2018}, and reproduced in Appendix~\ref{sec:appendix:permutation-trick} for completeness, the expectation value over many samples, each with a uniformly random $\alpha$, leads to the correct marginal probability:
+The first improvement of CC-A suggested by Clifford and Clifford~\cite{Cliffords2018}, which we refer to as CC-B, is to remove the costly sum over $\binom{n}{k}$ terms corresponding to sets $C$ by preselecting them based on a random choice, and only using the inputs (columns) in the chosen $C$.
+The idea is to remove the selection from the marginal itself, and instead determine the order in which input photons appear.
+This order is chosen randomly for each full sample.
+This means each sample comes from a simpler probability distribution, but the ensemble of many samples follows the correct distribution.